Wood Soundproofing

 Tongue and groove panels are a common choice for soundproofing as they provide a tight and secure fit, minimizing the transmission of sound.
 These panels are designed to interlock, creating a seamless and sturdy surface.
 They are often used in recording studios, home theaters, and other spaces where sound isolation is crucial.

-See also Soundproofing Strips for Doors
+See also Db3 Soundproofing

 Acoustic panels, on the other hand, are specifically designed to absorb sound waves and reduce echo.
 These panels are made from materials such as fiberglass or foam, which have excellent sound-absorbing properties.
 Acoustic panels are commonly used in spaces where controlling reverberation and improving sound quality are the primary goals, such as music studios and auditoriums.